elozadaj/azteczon/doc/adr/0004-cloud-provider.md

 ## Context

-Derived from the system architecture style (microservices) and deployment model (serverless) chosen for this system, the cloud provider must:
+Derived from the system architecture style (microservices) and deployment model (serverless) chosen for this system, cloud providers must:
 - Have a mature serverless development ecosystem, including support for Java, as this is the programming language chosen for this project.
-- Offer a serverless option for the corresponding cloud-components included into the system architecture:
+- Offer a serverless option for the corresponding cloud components included in the system architecture:
   - messaging, storage, networking, computing, etc.
 - Provide complete and detailed code documentation and examples
 - Provide a transparent price plan.